 Creating Reports Is Only One Way How To Use KPIs

 The thing is that using KPIs to create reports reflects only one way how to use KPIs.
 On top of that, airlines focused on this approach leave a massive opportunity on the table.
 Moreover, I genuinely believe that there’s another additional way how to use KPIs.
 Actually, a strategy that truly unleashes the full potential of KPIs.

 Instead of solely creating reports, KPIs —from my point of view— possess an unbelievable power when it comes to motivating your staff.
 Usually —and unfortunately— this is hugely underrated and underestimated throughout the world.

-Now, the benefits and advantages KPIs holds when it comes to motivational aspects are massive.
-They easily outperform the value of your entire reports.
+Now, the benefits and advantages KPIs hold when it comes to motivational aspects are massive.
+They easily outperform the value of your entire report.
 It is just an entirely different game.